 The Specific Regulations for Military Pentathlon consist of Part A (General Regulations), Part B (Contest Regulations) and Part C (Annexes).
-Last update January 2016.
-They are based on the CISM Regulations Edition 2011.
+Last update January 2017.
+They are based on the CISM Regulations.

 Amendments to the Regulations for Military Pentathlon will be proposed by the CISM Sport Committee Military Pentathlon (CSC) to the Secretary General after proper consultations with nations participating in Military Pentathlon.
-These amendments will be available at the official Military Pentathlon website annually (www.militarypentathlon.org).
+These amendments will be available at the official Military Pentathlon website annually (www.military-pentathlon.info).